Financial Aid Programs

 Students in specialized majors; e.g., cosmetology, are encouraged to inquire about funding sources that help cover supply costs.

 Students seeking additional financial assistance should consider applying for PCC-sponsored scholarships.
 Scholarship eligibility varies.
 Most scholarships are based on merit (i.e. GPA), but not necessarily 3.0 or better.
 Normally, the PCC General Scholarship application is available in October and the deadline occurs mid-February.
-Additional scholarship opportunities are also advertised in the PCC Campus Crier publication.
+Additional scholarship opportunities are advertised in the PCC Campus Crier publication.

 Financial aid is available for students participating in study abroad programs.
 Students must meet all eligibility requirements and show that coursework will lead to a PCC degree objective.
 Find out more about the Study Abroad program.